PrestaShop/prestashop-specs/back-office/wishlist.md

 A logged-in user

 For non-logged-in users:
-Non-logged-in users cannot access their favorites list
+As a non-logged-in user, I cannot access my favorite products.

 For logged-in users:
 As a logged-in user, I can access my favorite products by: